Rider Guide For Bus Customers

 Ticket vending machines (TVMs) are easy to use.
 Simply touch the screen to begin and follow the instructions to purchase your ticket.
 TVMs at park and rides as well as multi-modal locations offer parking along with bus or rail tickets.
 All TVMs are outfitted for customers with visual and hearing impairments.

-Customers who purchase monthly passes also have the option of purchasing their pass via MyTix or Quik-Tik.
+Customers have the option of purchasing tickets or their pass via phone or another mobile device.

-- MyTix is a feature on the NJ TRANSIT Mobile App that enables you to buy and display your pass securely using your mobile device.
+- The NJ TRANSIT Mobile App that enables you to buy and display your pass securely using your mobile device.
 Our free mobile app is available from the App Store and Google Play™.
-Find out more about MyTix now.
+Find out more about the NJ TRANSIT Mobile App.

 How To Pay The Fare